-Received: 13 December 2018 Accepted: 31 December 2018 Published: 15 January 2019

-5 Abstract

-6 Populism is not a fad or an epiphenomenon.
-As the election results prove, populism is

-7 increasing almost all over the world, and populists rule the four most crowed democracies.

-8 Populist parties are gaining ground in the majority of the EU countries and in the two latest

-9 American presidential elections two populists â??"
-Donald Trump and Bolsonaro â??"

-10 achieved the power stage of the USA and Brazil.
-In the European Union, after a long period,

-11 while populist parties assumed an anti-system position, most of the populists changed their

-12 strategy trying to reach the power, and they are already the third political force.
-This

-13 increase has been constant.
-However, the economic recession and the large flow of refugees right-wing populism is using the nationalist rhetoric and some policies of social democracy into the service of nationalism, and it is increasing faster than the left-wing one.
+Abstract- Populism is not a fad or an epiphenomenon.
+As the election results prove, populism is increasing almost all over the world, and populists rule the four most crowed democracies.
+Populist parties are gaining ground in the majority of the EU countries and in the two latest American presidential elections two populists - Donald Trump and Bolsonaro - achieved the power stage of the USA and Brazil.
+In the European Union, after a long period, while populist parties assumed an anti-system position, most of the populists changed their strategy trying to reach the power, and they are already the third political force.
+This increase has been constant.
+However, the economic recession and the large flow of refugees and immigrants were at the roof of the most recent rise.
+The essay analyses the populist parties' strategic change and the reaction of the mainstream parties.
+It also explains that right-wing populism is using the nationalist rhetoric and some policies of social democracy into the service of nationalism. and it is increasing faster than the left-wing one.
 Moreover, the essay shows that populist governments stay in power longer than non-populists do.

-14 and immigrants were at the roof of the most recent rise.
-The essay analyses the populist

-15 parties? strategic change and the reaction of the mainstream parties.
-It also explains that

-19 Finally, it proves that the populist discourse works as a new siren song because populist

-20 leaders say what the citizens are keen to hear.
+Finally, it proves that the populist discourse works as a new siren song because populist leaders say what the citizens are keen to hear.

-22 Index terms- populism, nationalism, populist strategy, and democracy backlash.
+Keywords: populism, nationalism, populist strategy, and democracy backlash.

-23 1 I. Introduction
+I. Introduction

 ccording to Martinelli (2018, p.
 13), populism is "a catch-all word that is applied to different empirical realities".
-24 25 The wide variety of meanings confuses, but even those scholars who see populism as a political strategy, an 26 ideology or a style, consider that is necessary to pay attention to the discourse of the leaders to identify the marks that one can see as populism.
-However, this analysis requires a previous task: building a dictionary 27 of populism with the words connected with it.
-That was the mission of Adela Danaj, Kornélia Lazányi, and 28 29 Svitlana Bilan (2018) before analyzing Orbán's discourses 1 However, this proposes it was not born in Hungary.
+The wide variety of meanings confuses, but even those scholars who see populism as a political strategy, an ideology or a style, consider that is necessary to pay attention to the discourse of the leaders to identify the marks that one can see as populism.
+However, this analysis requires a previous task: building a dictionary of populism with the words connected with it.
+That was the mission of Adela Danaj, Kornélia Lazányi, and Svitlana Bilan (2018) before analyzing Orbán's discourses1.

+However, this proposes it was not born in Hungary.
 In fact, the code-book of populism had already been Teun Pauwels and Rooduijn's idea, in 2011.
-Later on, 30 this code-book, as well as the codebook for sub-state nationalism, was "amended by .
-1 According to Populism 31 -indicators of people-centric and elitism expression, and indicators of exclusionism and anti-immigration policy; 32 Conservatism - indicators of Christian and Nationalistic values, and indicators of protectionism as economic policy; 33 and Euro scepticism -indicators which are used to identify the occurrence of the European Union topic as such, 34 and indicators which measures the existence of negative aspects and expression about The European Union and 35 36 the European Integration process. researchers based on their reading of the corpus: some words were added, while 37 others were suppressed" (Pauwels, van Haute, and Sinardet, 2018) 2 During many years, the populist parties 38 presented themselves as anti-system.
-Other scholars have followed the model, and, for example, Przy??cki (2012) offered a "long list of prototypical indicators of contemporary Polish populism", including "Poland's political and 39 economic sovereignty, Euroskepticism, a negative attitude toward Germany, anti-communism, anti-elitism, anti-40 intellectualism, and a positive image of "the people"" (St?pi?ska et al, 2016).
-41 thought, as they consider that the populist discourse should include two elements.
-The first one consists of prominent references to the "the people" (or equivalent signifiers, e.g., the "underdog") and the "popular will", and to the need to truly represent it".
-The second element is connected with an antagonist perception of the socio-political ground, divided "between "the people"/the underdog and "the elites"/the establishment".
-Both right and left-populist leaders "build themselves up as an embodiment of the true people" (Kyle & Gultchin, 2018).
+Later on, this code-book, as well as the codebook for sub-state nationalism, was "amended by researchers based on their reading of the corpus: some words were added, while others were suppressed" (Pauwels, van Haute, and Sinardet, 2018)2.
+Other scholars have followed the model, and, for example, Przyłęcki (2012) offered a "long list of prototypical indicators of contemporary Polish populism", including "Poland's political and economic sovereignty, Euroskepticism, a negative attitude toward Germany, anti-communism, anti-elitism, anti-intellectualism, and a positive image of "the people"" (Stępińska et al, 2016).

+Author: Professor José Pinto (CIPES, ULHT). e-mail: jose.pinto@ulusofona.pt

 Moreover, populism code-book is present in many studies about the true extent of the phenomenon in a specific country.
 It was the case of the research conducted by Nikos Nikisianis, Thomas Siomos, Yannis Stavrakakis, Titika Dimitroulia, and Grigoris Markou in Greece.
 However, Nikisianis et all (2019, p.
-269) accept Laclau's original
+269) accept Laclau's original thought, as they consider that the populist discourse should include two elements.
+The first one consists of prominent references to the "the people" (or equivalent signifiers, e.g., the "underdog") and the "popular will", and to the need to truly represent it".
+The second element is connected with an antagonist perception of the socio-political ground, divided "between "the people" / the underdog and "the elites "/ the establishment".
+Both right and left-populist leaders "build themselves up as an embodiment of the true people" (Kyle & Gultchin, 2018).